circleci/circleci-docs/jekyll/_cci2/language-clojure.md

 We start with `checkout` so we can operate on the codebase.

 Next we pull down the cache, if present.
 If this is your first run, or if you've changed `project.clj`, this won't do anything.
-We run `bin/lein deps` next to pull down the project's dependencies.
+We run `lein deps` next to pull down the project's dependencies.
 Normally you never call this task directly since it's done automatically when it's needed, but calling it directly allows us to insert a `save_cache` step that will store the dependencies in order to speed things up for next time.

-Then `bin/lein do test, uberjar` runs the actual tests, and if they succeed, it creates an "uberjar" file containing the application source along with all its dependencies.
+Then `lein do test, uberjar` runs the actual tests, and if they succeed, it creates an "uberjar" file containing the application source along with all its dependencies.

 Finally we store the uberjar as an [artifact](https://circleci.com/docs/1.0/build-artifacts/) using the `store_artifacts` step.
 From there this can be tied into a continuous deployment scheme of your choice.